thingsboard/thingsboard.github.io/products/thingsboard-edge/index.md

                     Durable
                 </div>
                 <div class="more-features__text">
-                    All messages and events are collected in the persistence layer and will be delivered to cloud.
+                    Edge collects all messages and events in the persistence layer.
+Particular messages could be transferred to the cloud, if required.
                 </div>
             </div>
         </div>